kconstable/monte-carlo-for-investments/README.md

 + BMO Aggregate Bond Index:10.0%
 + Gold ETF:20.0%

-You could also this method to evaluate portfolios with different securities and weights
+You could also use this method to evaluate portfolios with different securities and weights

 ![image](https://user-images.githubusercontent.com/1649676/215936001-fc8fb706-6e68-4d74-afb4-7907f1f7c063.png)